Deepwater Horizon litigation: Litigation timeline

 On December 15, 2010 The US Department of Justice filed a civil suit against BP and other defendants for violations under the Clean Water Act in the U.S. District Court for the Eastern District of Louisiana, this was consolidated with the other cases. captioned United States of America v.
 BP Exploration & Production Inc. et al., Civ.
 Action No. 2:10-cv-04536.

 In April 2011, BP filed $40 billion in lawsuits against rig owner Transocean, cementer Halliburton and blowout preventer manufacturer Cameron International.
 The oil firm alleged failed safety systems and irresponsible behaviour of contractors had led to the explosion, including claims that Halliburton failed to properly use modelling software to analyze safe drilling conditions.

 In October 2013, it was reported that BP could face tens of millions of dollars of new claims from British shareholders who lost money and claim that BP did not come clean about the scale of the disaster.
 The shareholders include the South Yorkshire Pensions Authority, Skandia Global Funds and GAM Fund Management.

+In April 2023, The Guardian reported that BP had engaged in "scorched earth" legal tactics in fending off litigation from cleanup workers and others impacted by the spill, many of whom are low-income and suffer from long-term health effects.